The Good Guys

 Air Conditioners

 The only heating and cooling appliances in Australia to have mandatory energy efficiency requirements are air conditioners.
-There are three parts to the label.
+There are four parts to the label.

 1. There are three climate zones - hot, average and cold.
 This energy rating calculator will help find your climate zone so you can select and appliance that performs best in your location.